sharadcodes/scripts/README.md

-# bash_scripts
+# scripts
-A repo of some useful bash scripts for geeks
+A repo of some useful scripts for linux users